 What Do Children Want to Be When They Grow Up?

-While today’s generation of students consistently expresses interest in science, technology, engineering and mathematics (STEM) careers, it is estimated that by the end of 2018, 2.4 million STEM jobs in the United States will go unfilled.
+While today’s students consistently express interest in STEM (science, technology, engineering and mathematics) careers, it has been estimated that by the end of 2018, millions of STEM jobs in the United States had gone unfilled.
 To meet this demand, it is up to educators to find ways to keep students engaged in STEM as they grow.
-By exposing students to innovation throughout their schooling, we can prepare them to fill the important and innovative jobs that will move society forward.
+By exposing students to innovation and relatable STEM role models throughout their schooling, we can inspire them to fill the jobs of the future that will move society forward.

 This paper explores ways educators can encourage students to pursue their passion for STEM into adulthood.
 Highlights include:

-• Research detailing the results of exposing children to innovation early in their lives.
+- Research detailing the benefits of exposing children to innovation early in their lives.